ivangalkindeveloper/pedant/README.md

 ```

 #### delete_new
-Need to remove the 'new' keyword when creating the instance.
+Need to remove the `new` keyword when creating the instance.
 ```dart
 // BAD:
 final ExampleClass example = new ExampleClass();